A story regarding the origination of Florida's highway beautification program goes back to 1963 with the purchase of sod.

 Florida Federation of Garden Clubs: FFGC activities, scholarships, youth programs, floral design courses, arrangements, educational opportunities, tours, shows and special events of the various affiliated garden clubs in the state of Florida.

-Lady Bird Johnson Wildflower Center: Website of the Lady Bird Johnson Wildflower Center in Austin, Texas.
+Lady Bird Johnson Wildflower Center: Website of the Lady Bird Johnson Wildflower Center, University of Texas, Austin.

 State wildflowers: Complete list of official state wildflowers from NETSTATE.COM